Energize Eastside EIS and Permitting Process

 - Saturday, June 3, 2017 2:00 – 4:30 PM: Rose Hill Elementary – 8110 128th Ave NE, Kirkland, WA 98033

 Public Comment Period: The comment period opens May 8, 2017.
-The deadline for submitting comments is Wednesday, June 21, 2017.
+The deadline for submitting comments is Wednesday, June 21, 2017 (extended to July 6).
 All comments related to the Draft EIS must be received by this date.
-Mailed items that are postmarked by Wednesday, June 21, 2017 will be accepted.
+Mailed items that are postmarked by Wednesday, June 21, 2017 (extended to July 6) will be accepted.
 Comments may be submitted orally at the public hearings or in writing.
 A valid physical mailing address is required to establish status as an official party of record.

 Written comments may be submitted